Inspiring the next generation of divers

 A scuba instructor’s philosophy when teaching kids to scuba dive.

-Hello, My name is Margo Peyton.
-I have enjoyed teaching kids about the underwater world for 25 years.
+Hello, my name is Margo Peyton.
+I have enjoyed teaching kids about the underwater world for 26 years.
 My philosophy as a scuba instructor when teaching kids is to inspire an appreciation and respect for our underwater world.
 I proactively share my joy, love, and understanding of the fragile marine environment they have committed to learning about.
 Scuba instructors are similar to other educators, coaches, and adventure guides.
 We have the transformative power to change a life for the better daily, one family at a time.

 There are a few good points I’ve learned along the way when diving and teaching kids.

-2. Go Slow: Tell them what you’re going to tell them, Tell them, and then tell them what you told them.
+2. Go Slow: Tell them what you’re going to tell them, tell them, and then tell them what you told them.
 Use analogies that will inspire and interest kids or make them laugh.
 Slow down your briefing and add some personal, friendly touches or experiences.
 Give plenty of time for Q&A. Go slower when demonstrating, descending, guiding, and ascending.

 8. Be Patient and allow more time for everything: I run a junior open water class at every Kids Sea Camp as a week-long course.
 If you’re used to teaching adults, when teaching kids, get out of your head and ensure that everything runs smoothly, efficiently, and as planned.
 Then, you can make learning fun, take your time, and create memories to last a lifetime with kids.